 You have two options with this product – memory foam and down alternative.
 Whichever you select, the cover is pure cotton, which makes the pillow as comfy as any conventional model out there.
 Dreampad Sleep Technology Music pillow comes with five pre-loaded songs for relaxation, helping you suppress anxiety and insomnia without using medication and risking side-effects.
 Alternatively, you can just plug this speaker pillow into a nearby audio device.

 The price is the highest on this list, but you get a full one-year warranty and high-quality construction that will most likely last way past a year.
 The hypoallergenic nature of the pillow coupled with the 100% cotton shell should match the comfort levels of any pillow you already have, without any unpleasant side-effects to worry about.

 Sound Oasis SP-101 Sound Therapy Pillow Speakers

-While it may not fully replicate a complete surround-sound experience, this pillow speaker model is the closest you can get.
+While it may not fully replicate a complete surround-sound experience, Sound Oasis SP-101 pillow speaker is the closest you can get.
 You get two flat speakers to place on both sides under your pillow, and this feeds the sound to both ears equally while giving you a feeling of being immersed in the music you choose to play.
 You can connect this product to any conventional audio device and pick your favorite tunes or podcasts.